 -

 Always set the segment size explicitly.
-If you omit the segment size then Slurm will default to setting
+If you omit the segment size, Slurm defaults to

 --segment=18.
 This adds additional scheduling constraints and can cause submission failures.